Adult Programs

 Content Detail

 In spring, ephemeral wildflowers cover the woodlands in an explosion of colors.
-In this virtual workshop, participants will learn how to identify these plants, where they grow, how their life cycles work, and what plants they most often grow with.
+In this virtual workshop participants will learn how to identify these plants, where they grow, how their life cycles work, and what plants they most often grow with.

-This class is intended for learners who have had a previous introduction to plant ID.
-Self-paced components can be completed wherever you have access to a computer, at your own pace.
-A live web conference takes place in Central time, followed by an in person session on the ground of the Arboretum.
-Online assignments will be due before the live session.
+Self-paced online components can be completed wherever you have access to a computer, at your own pace.
+Two live, online class sessions take place via Zoom.
+Online assignments will be due before the live sessions.

 Instructor: Chris Benda, botanist

-Continuing Education: This class fulfills a requirement for the Natural Areas Conservation Training (N-ACT) Program.
-Learn more about N-ACT.
+Continuing education: This class fulfills a requirement for the Natural Areas Conservation Training (N-ACT) Program

-Age: 16 and older
+Age: 18 and older

 Course number: W212